im-github-training/1-introduction-to-github/.github/steps/2-step.md

 !['git switch -c lesson/2'](/.images/shell/2-step-shell-0.svg)

-## Fixing common mistakes

-### Restoring files
+## Exercise 1: Restoring files

-As we demostrated in Lesson 1, once a file has been added to a repository, it's *almost* **impossible** to lose.
-Luckily, most scenarios won't have us pulling up `git reflog`.

-One common scenario is accidentally deleting a file, here's what to do if that happens to you.
+A common Git scenario is accidentally deleting a file - here's what to do if that happens to you.

 Let's start by creating some files to accidentally delete: